 After the sting happened in October of 1999, Marino and other offenders in the outfit did jail time.
 As a result, the operation was terminated and a number of reputable authentication companies entered the market.
 The cat was out of the bag so to speak.
 The result was a more educated market.
 Thing is, Marino's outfit was responsible for a large number of fakes that entered the market.
 And these weren't just any old fake turds, these were incredibly good forgeries.
 The worry is that, because they are so good, authenticity identification is made that much more challenging.

 Bottom line - do your homework.
 This is especially important when you're in the market for a significant item.
 I talk about this in a previous blog post.
-This is incredibly important when looking into growing your autograph collection and even more so when the items relate to key historical milestones such as: the 1998 HR Chase, Ripken's 2131 Game Streak, the 1927 Yankees (well really any historical Yankees item), etc. Be especially careful when considering a purchase of anything associated with the Home Run race of 1998 that is signed by Sammy Sosa and Mark McGwire.
+This is incredibly important when looking into growing your autograph collection and even more so when the items relate to key historical milestones such as: Ripken's 2131 Game Streak, the 1927 Yankees (well really any historical Yankees item), etc. Be especially careful when considering a purchase of anything associated with the Home Run race of 1998 that is signed by Sammy Sosa and Mark McGwire.
 Both autographs were forged extensively and were some of the first projects in the counterfeit ring.2)Scoreboard Coa's. www.freedomcardboard.com

 Watch the video to learn about how incredible this outfit was at producing signatures of unbelievable accuracy.
 It's an interesting look at the unscrupulous side of the sports memorabilia industry.